stimulusreflex/stimulus_reflex/docs/guide/reflexes.md

 Now, it's very common to use `data-reflex` and `data-controller` on the same element.
 There's nothing inherently wrong with doing so - in fact, it's a solid go-to strategy for handling callbacks - _unless_ your Reflex does something that results in the Reflex Controller Element being destroyed (think: `innerHTML`) or otherwise disconnected from your DOM.

 ::: info
-The **primary** reason StimulusReflex, Phoenix LiveView and Laravel LiveWire all use the morphdom library for updates is to avoid destroying large chunks of your DOM when there are very good reasons not to do so - such as not \_Keyser Söze-\_ing your Stimulus controllers.
+The **primary** reason StimulusReflex, Phoenix LiveView and Laravel LiveWire all use the `morphdom` library for updates is to avoid destroying large chunks of your DOM when there are very good reasons not to do so - such as not _Keyser Söze-_ing your Stimulus controllers.

-It's notable that [Hotwire](https://github.com/hotwired/turbo/blob/main/src/core/streams/stream\_actions.ts) chooses to use `innerHTML` over morphdom, which could ultimately result in a great many frustrated Stimulus developers.
+It's notable that [Turbo Streams](https://github.com/hotwired/turbo/blob/main/src/core/streams/stream_actions.ts) chooses to use `innerHTML` over `morphdom` by default, which could ultimately result in a great many frustrated Stimulus developers.
+But there is also a way to use `morphdom` with Turbo Streams.
 :::

 It's just a reality of UI design that sometimes when you present a table of rows that represent model records, clicking on the "Delete" button makes the row it lives on _go away_.
 We need the ability to delegate the responsibility for the Reflex and its life-cycle events to one of the Reflex Controller Element's ancestors; specifically, an ancestor that will survive whatever DOM mutations are caused by the Reflex.
 This brings us back full-circle to the original `foo` example: